ciphervaishnavi/SIH-WHATSAPP-AI-CHATBOT/DASHBOARD_DEMO.md

 ## 🎯 Next Steps

-Your HealthBot AI is now **complete and production-ready**!
+Your Arogyam AI is now **complete and production-ready**!
 Users can:
 1. **Register** through the beautiful dashboard
 2. **Access WhatsApp** with one click
 3. **Get health advice** in their preferred language